 Walter von Lucadou (b.
 1945, physicist and psychologist) has been the head of the Parapsychological Counselling Service in Freiburg since the late 1980s and is the most important student and practical successor of Hans Bender.
 Unlike Bender, who became known above all for his public-academic presence, Lucadou has over the decades developed a quality that makes him unmistakable in the German-language media landscape: he tells cases.
 In TV appearances, lectures and his books Psyche und Chaos (1995) and Spuk!
 (2018), the same kinds of stories keep coming up – anonymised, because they come from his counselling practice, but unmistakable in their narrative pattern.
-Six of them follow.
+Ten of them follow.

 What comes in at the counselling service